 Think about your image of John Muir.
 Probably a thin old man with a long scraggly beard, walking by himself in the wilderness, as far from polite society as he could get.
 True, but certainly not the whole truth.
 John Muir, the Father of American Conservation, was much more than a hermit.

-John Muir was born in Dunbar, Scotland, on April 21, 1838.
+John Muir was born in Dunbar, Scotland, on April 21, 1838 (died 1914).
 He was raised in a strict home by a fervently religious and strict father.
 Muir, however, disobeyed as often as possible, sneaking off to the forbidden seaport or out into the fields.
 He was all boy, and his behavior elicited one response by an observer: “The verra Deevil’s in that boy.”

 When he was 11, Muir moved with his family to Wisconsin to start life as pioneer farmers.
 It was a hard life, but Muir loved it.
 Hard work and physical discomfort never bothered him, and he loved the near-wilderness of rural Wisconsin.
 He read books smuggled into the house from neighbors, dreaming to follow the South American adventures of explorer Alexander von Humboldt.

-He was an inventive boy, figuring out ways to do the farm work more efficiently and inventing machines to help ease the labor.
+He was a clever young man, figuring out ways to do the farm work more efficiently and inventing machines to help ease the labor.
 He built a mechanical bed fitted with an alarm clock; when the alarm triggered, the bed tilted up and slid the sleeper onto the floor.
 When he displayed this and other inventions at the Wisconsin State Fair in Madison, people declared that Muir was not a devil, but a genius.

 He tried college for a couple of years, but never completed a degree.
 A pacifist, he walked to Canada to avoid the draft during the Civil War—starting his practice of walking wherever he needed to go.
 After the war, he returned to the U.S., working in a wheel factory in Indianapolis.
 Again, his genius for mechanics and logistics made him a success, and he was on track to marry and become a rich industrialist.